Will Longstaff the artist

 - McQueen, The Black Swan, p.
 98, estimates that more than one million people, of a total Australian population of six million, saw the painting on its tour.
 However, exact figures are difficult to obtain.
 The Public Library, Museum and Art Gallery of Western Australia recorded in its annual report for the year ended June 1929 that the estimated total attendance during its showing in Perth from 3 to 30 July 1928 was 105,281.
 The Melbourne Argus, 1 March 1929, in an advertisement for its display at the Town Hall (14 February to 9 March 1929) noted that 50,000 people had already seen the work, which suggests that in total around 100,000 saw the painting in Melbourne.
 It was also shown in Adelaide and Sydney and toured to country centres.

-- Registry file 895/1/65, AWM.
+- Australian War Memorial, AWM315 895/001/065.
 These reproductions are inscribed 'Published by the artist' and 'Original presented to the Commonwealth of Australia by Lord Woolavington'.

 - Sydney Morning Herald, 29 March, 9 May and 15 September 1928, and 4 October 1929.
-The present whereabouts of this work are unknown.
-Although some newspaper reports identify this work as being the same as The eternal march, another Longstaff painting from the same period whose present whereabouts are also unknown, the descriptions of these two works are quite different: ibid., 15 September and 3 November 1928.
+The present location of this work is unknown.
+Although some newspaper reports identify this work as being the same as The eternal march, another Longstaff painting from the same period whose present location is also unknown, the descriptions of these two works are quite different: ibid., 15 September and 3 November 1928.

 - Drake's drum was presented by the pupils of Buckingham College to Princess Elizabeth and Prince Phillip on their wedding day.